-How the Principles of Mindfulness Can Make You a Better, More Innovative Leader
+How the Principles of Mindfulness Can Make You a Better Leader at Work

 I have spent years studying mindfulness and the positive impact it can have on both our personal and professional lives.
 Mindfulness always matters, but it is especially important now, at a time when so many are dealing with isolation and loneliness stemming from the pandemic.

 COVID-19 obviously poses unprecedented challenges for us as people, and as business leaders.
 But it also presents an opportunity: the chance to reimagine business models with technologies that improve customer and employee experiences and, in turn, our well-being.

 This past December, I had the opportunity to lead a masterclass on mindfulness at the 2020 Web Summit, one of the world’s top technology conferences.
 The event brought together leaders from Siemens, Google, HubSpot, Microsoft, Accenture and more to offer thought leadership on technology trends and pressing social issues.
 In the session, I shared what I have learned about combining principles of mindfulness, design and purposeful technology to create impactful experiences and drive business growth.

 I was joined by two of my Rightpoint colleagues, Strategy Lead Camille Sharrow-Blaum and SVP of Employee Experience Jesse Murray, who shared their experiences related to adapting to this new reality and how they’re applying mindfulness in the workplace to benefit themselves and their teams.

 I should note: It is not just about adapting.
 I truly think we can thrive — individually and collectively — by using the principles of mindfulness to foster authentic human connection.
 Here’s what I mean.